Noise-resistant optimal spin squeezing via quantum control

-\emph{Conclusions and outlook} --- We have shown that optimal control can be used to speed up the dynamics for the production of squeezing, drastically reducing the effect of external dissipation.
-In particular we have demonstrated that optimized evolutions can occur on time scales orders of magnitude smaller than the corresponding adiabatic evolutions, resulting in maximal squeezed states two orders of magnitude more robust with respect to the noise.
+\emph{Conclusions and outlook} --- We have shown that optimal control can be used to speed up the dynamics for the production of squeezing with an additional improvement in the scaling of the preparation time as a function of the system size.
+Also we have demonstrated that optimized evolutions scale better with noise than the one-axis twisting protocol providing the best values of squeezing known in this context.
+In fact, in comparison with the adiabatic protocol, we were able to achieve maximally squeezed states a lot more robust with respect to the noise than with the adiabatic protocol.
 The implementation of optimized protocols in spin squeezing experiments could therefore have a great impact in the field of quantum metrology.
-The very large cooperativity required here to achieve the Heisenberg limit is a consequence of a constraint intrinsic to the scheme of Ref.~\cite{Sorensen_PRA02}, which aims at a pre-defined state (centered on top of the Bloch sphere as shown in Fig.~\ref{state_ini_fin:fig}).
-Relaxing this constraint on the position and orientation of the final state will allow to attain maximum squeezing already with smaller cooperativity.
 The implementation of closed-loop optimal control strategies might result in additional improvement~\cite{inguscio_inprep}.
-Finally application of the present methods demonstrated here to more complex spin squeezing schemes~\cite{Andre_PRL02}, as well as adiabatic quantum computation in the presence of decoherence, can also be envisioned.
+Finally, application of the present methods demonstrated here to more complex spin squeezing schemes~\cite{Andre_PRL02}, as well as adiabatic quantum computation in the presence of decoherence, can also be envisioned.

-We thank NSF, CUA, ARO MURI, Packard Foundation, the SFB TR21 and the European Commission through grants QIBEC, AQUTE and Integrating Project SIQS for support.
+We thank F.~Schmidt-Kaler for discussions and NSF, CUA, ARO MURI, Packard Foundation, the SFB TRR21 and the European Commission through grants QIBEC and SIQS for support.\\ * These two authors contributed equally to this paper.

-{\it During submission we became aware of the manuscript arXiv:1304.3532 developing an alternative approach to the same problem.}